ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 For the Token field, SCHC MUST NOT send it as variable-size data in the Compression Residue.
 As a result, SCHC does not send the size of the residue resulting from the compression of the Token field, which is otherwise requested for variable-size fields when the CDA specified in the Field Descriptor is "value-sent" or LSB (see {{Section 7.4.2 of RFC8724}}).

 Instead, SCHC MUST use the value of the Token Length field to define the size of the Token field in the Compression Residue.
 To this end, SCHC designates a specific function, "tkl", that the Rule MUST use to complete the Field Descriptor.
-During the decompression, this function returns the value contained in the Token Length field, hence the length of the Token field in bytes.
+During the decompression, this function returns the length of the Token field in bytes, which is specified by the Token Length field as per {{Section 2.1 of RFC8974}}.

 This construct avoids ambiguity with the Token Length field and results in a more efficient compression of the Token field.

+Editor's note: in the YANG data model created by {{RFC9363}}, the "tkl" function and the Field Descriptor for the Token field should be updated by adding a reference to {{RFC8974}}.

 # Compression of CoAP Options # {#sec-coap-options}